 Dominique DuBois Gilliard is the director of racial righteousness and reconciliation for the Love Mercy Do Justice (LMDJ) initiative of the Evangelical Covenant Church (ECC).
-He serves on the board of directors for the Christian Community Development Association and Evangelicals for Justice.
+He serves on the boards of directors for the Christian Community Development Association and Evangelicals for Justice.
 In 2015, he was selected as one of the ECC’s “40 Under 40” leaders to watch, and the Huffington Post named him one of the “Black Christian Leaders Changing the World.”

 An ordained minister, Gilliard has served in pastoral ministry in Atlanta, Chicago, and Oakland.
 He was executive pastor of New Hope Covenant Church in Oakland, California and also served in Oakland as the associate pastor of Convergence Covenant Church.
 He was also the campus minister at North Park University and the racial righteousness director for ECC’s ministry initiatives in the Pacific Southwest Conference.